DennysJ/KaizenCode/README.md

 5. Backend procesa y responde con estado de la transacción.
 6. La app muestra el resultado al usuario.

+## Simplified Flow
+1. User presses the microphone.
+2. The app converts voice → text.
+3. The text is analyzed and the command is detected.
+4. The request is sent to the backend (`/api/transfer`).
+5. Backend processes and responds with transaction status.
+6. The app displays the result to the user.

 <div align="center">
   <img src="https://github.com/DennysJ/KaizenCode/blob/main/Img-Kaizen/view.jpg" width="500">
 </div>